 Is Touch VPN free to use on Microsoft Edge?

 Many VPN extensions offer free tiers with limited bandwidth or features.
 For consistent performance and more server options, upgrading to a paid plan is common.
-Vpn vs cloudflare warp which one do you actually need
+How to use turbo vpn with microsoft edge for secure browsing 2026

 Can I use Touch VPN in Edge on Windows 11?